Mirasol Española

 Contact:

-Dr. Española has more than twenty years of academic advising, teaching, and leadership experience in higher education and has worked with students from more than 100 countries and all fifty states.
-She started her professional career in academic advising at Wayland Baptist University-Hawaii Center, working with military students and adult learners.
-In 1996, she joined Hawaii Pacific University (HPU), the largest private university in Hawaii, where she ultimately advanced to serve as Dean of Academic Advising; she also taught Introduction to Psychology as an Adjunct Faculty (Online) for HPU’s Military Campus Programs.
-Most recently, Dr. Española served as the Dean of Academic Advising at Revelle College at the University of California, San Diego for more than seven years.
+With more than 20 years of academic advising, teaching, and leadership experience in higher education, Dr. Española has worked with students from more than 100 countries and all 50 states.
+As a first-generation college graduate, she understands firsthand the power of taking ownership of one's education, inside and outside the classroom, and brings that perspective to her work with students every day.
+She began her career in academic advising at Wayland Baptist University-Hawaiʻi Center, supporting military students and adult learners.
+In 1996, she joined Hawaiʻi Pacific University (HPU), the largest private university in Hawaiʻi, where she ultimately advanced to serve as Dean of Academic Advising and taught Introduction to Psychology as an adjunct faculty member for HPU's Military Campus Programs online.
+Prior to joining GWSB, she served as Dean of Academic Advising at Revelle College, University of California San Diego, for more than seven years.

-Dr. Española completed her undergraduate work in Psychology at the University of Hawai‘i at West O’ahu and went on to earn a Master of Science Degree in Counseling Psychology from Chaminade University of Honolulu.
-She earned graduate certificates in Community College Leadership and the Management of College Student Services and a Doctorate of Education (Ed.D.) at the University of Southern California, where she completed her dissertation research on the Academic Preparation, Academic Involvement, and Retention of First Generation College Students.
+Dr. Española earned her undergraduate degree in Psychology from the University of Hawaiʻi at West Oʻahu and a Master of Science in Counseling Psychology from Chaminade University of Honolulu.
+She holds graduate certificates in the Management of College Student Services and Community College Leadership, and earned her Doctor of Education (Ed.D.) from the University of Southern California.
+Her dissertation focused on the academic preparation, involvement, and retention of first-generation college students, research that continues to shape her commitment to student success at GWSB today.